t0m-m/LYRA_Macropad_-Work-in-Progress-/README.md

 * Fully custom PCB (in development) replacing the Arduino Pro Micro

-Designed for QMK/VIA or Arduino firmware
+Designed for QMK/VIA or custom firmware (in the making)

 # Planned Improvements

-* Integrated ATmega32U4 MCU directly on PCB
+* Integrated ATmega32U4 or RP2040 MCU directly on PCB

 * Optional USB-C connector